Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Methodology

-where $G_{i}$'s are i.i.d samples from standard Gumbel distribution $Gumbel(0, 1) = -log(-log(U))$, where $U\sim\text{Uniform}[0,1]$, $\alpha_{0}$ and $\alpha_{1}$ are output probability of the selector network for a sample to be selected and discarded respectively. $\tau$ denotes temperature of the softmax.
-Clearly, when $\tau>$ 0, the Gumbel-Softmax distribution is smooth and hence gradients can be computed with respect to logits $\alpha_{i}$'s to train the selector network using backpropagation.
-As $\tau$ approaches 0, the decision $\mathcal{Y}_{i}$ becomes one-hot and discrete.
-Note that to avoid any interference from the backbone feature extractor $\mathcal{G}$, we use a separate feature extractor for the select module, while making these decisions.
+where $G_{i}$'s are i.i.d samples from standard Gumbel distribution $Gumbel(0, 1)$ and $\tau$ denotes temperature of softmax.
+When $\tau>$ 0, the Gumbel-Softmax distribution is smooth and hence gradients can be computed with respect to logits $\alpha_{i}$'s to train the selector network using backpropagation.
+As $\tau$ approaches 0, $\mathcal{Y}_{i}$ becomes one-hot and discrete.